-Loans from the History of Science Museum, University of Oxford
+Loans from the Museum of the History of Science, University of Oxford

-This document provides prospective borrowers with information on borrowing material from the History of Science Museum.
+This document provides prospective borrowers with information on borrowing material from the Museum of the History of Science.
 It covers the general conditions that borrowers must fulfil, and clarifies the elements which need to be taken into account in preparation and budgeting.
-Any questions arising from this document should be directed to the Collections Manager of the History of Science Museum.
+Any questions arising from this document should be directed to the Collections Manager of the Museum of the History of Science.